Incremental Without Replacement Sampling in Nonconvex Optimization: Qualitative analysis for nonsmooth objectives

 \subsection{Main result}

 The following notion was introduced in \cite{benaim2005stochastic}, see also \cite{benaim1996apt}.
-It captures the fact that a continuous trajectory is a solution to the differential inclusion in Definition \ref{def:solution} asymptotically. \begin{definition}[Asymptotic pseudo trajectory] A continuous function $\bz \colon \RR_+ \mapsto \RR^p$ is an asymptotic pseudotrajectory (APT), if for all $T>0$,
+It captures the fact that a continuous trajectory is a solution to the differential inclusion in Definition \ref{def:solution} asymptotically.
+Note that we let the initialization free in the next definitionn, this is necessary to apply \cite[Theorem 4.1]{benaim2005stochastic}. \begin{definition}[Asymptotic pseudo trajectory] A continuous function $\bz \colon \RR_+ \mapsto \RR^p$ is an asymptotic pseudotrajectory (APT), if for all $T>0$,

 \end{definition}

 \begin{claim} Under Assumptions \ref{ass:stepSizeSmooth}, \ref{ass:stepSize} and \ref{ass:conservative}, assume that $(x_K)_{K \in \NN}$ produced by Algorithm \ref{alg:prototypeAlgorithm} with prescribed step size is bounded.
 Then the interpolant $\bw$ given in Definition \ref{def:interpolant} is an asymptotic pseudo trajectory as described in Definition \ref{def:apt}. \end{claim} The proof relies on Lemma \ref{lem:trajectoryIsPerturbedDI} which shows that the iterates produced by the algorithm satisfy a perturbed differential inclusion.
 The technical bulk of the proof is in Theorem \ref{th:PDITAPT} which shows that perturbed differential inclusions are aymptotic pseudo trajectories.
 These results are described in Section \ref{sec:proofMainResultNonsmooth}, the presentation and main arguments follow the ideas presented in \cite{benaim2005stochastic}.
 In order to deduce convergence of Algorithm \ref{alg:prototypeAlgorithm} from the Asymptotic pseudo trajectory property, we need the following Morse-Sard assumption.
 We stress that for deep network involving piecewise polynomials, logarithms and exponentials, this assumption is satisfied for both the Clarke subgradient and the backpropagation oracle \cite{bolte2007clarke,davis2018stochastic,bolte2020conservative}. \begin{assumption} The function $F$ and $D$ are such that $F(\mathrm{crit}_F)$, does not contain any open interval, where $\mathrm{crit}_F$ is given in Assumption \ref{ass:conservative} and contains all $x \in \RR^p$, with $0 \in D(x)$. \end{assumption}